thewh1teagle/phonikud/README.md

 ## Install

-Due to ongoing development, it's recommend to install from git directly.
+Due to ongoing development, it is recommend to install from git directly.

 ```console
 pip install git+https://github.com/thewh1teagle/mishkal